Feature #2585: Infrastructure supporting external API

 not fit the current pattern for installed headers, and there is code

 that specifically builds against the public interface that should not

 include library headers, like "gmxpre.h".
 Discussion and tasks to

 resolve policy and apply appropriate checks is at Redmine issue #2586

 #3 Updated by Eric Irrgang almost 2 years ago

 - Status changed from New to In Progress

 gmxapi library is now built by default (when possible) and headers are installed.
 Various aspects need further development for GROMACS 2020, including CMake target management, header dependencies and include policies, deprecation of the previous installed GROMACS headers, documentation integration, and integration with existing command-line interface code.

-#4 Updated by Eric Irrgang 11 months ago
+#4 Updated by Eric Irrgang over 1 year ago

 - Status changed from In Progress to Resolved